allan-gounden/how-to-secure-your-win11-pc/README.md

 Open Group Policy Editor
 <img width="830" alt="Screenshot 2022-01-17 153521" src="https://user-images.githubusercontent.com/6840466/149796019-8281de6a-9c0f-450c-bc54-924415ba509a.png">

+4. Search for "app & browser control" as it seems the entry has been removed from the "Windows Security" window...
-4. Configure Application Guard [for a nice browsing experience, if you want more security do not enable following, but watching youtube etc. will suck :)]
+Configure Application Guard [for a nice browsing experience.
+If you want more security do not enable following, but watching youtube etc. will suck :)]

 <img width="1079" alt="install_device_guard_2_2" src="https://user-images.githubusercontent.com/6840466/149801090-3088cfa2-5b18-488c-aa4f-debd6cf4837c.png">